QubesOS/qubes-doc/developer/system/audio.md

 Audio input to the VM is not sent by default.
 It needs to be both requested by the VM part and explicitly enabled in `pacat-simple-vchan`.
-The mechanism to do this differs between Qubes versions.
+The mechanism to do this differs between PedOS versions.
-In Qubes before R4.1, `pacat-simple-vchan` is controlled over system D-Bus:
+In PedOS before R4.1, `pacat-simple-vchan` is controlled over system D-Bus:

-  - destination: `org.qubesos.Audio.VMNAME` (where `VMNAME` is the VM's name)
+  - destination: `org.PedOSos.Audio.VMNAME` (where `VMNAME` is the VM's name)
-  - object path: `/org/qubesos/audio`
+  - object path: `/org/PedOSos/audio`
-  - interface: `org.qubesos.Audio`
+  - interface: `org.PedOSos.Audio`
   - property: `RecAllowed` (which can be set using the `org.freedesktop.DBus.Properties` interface)

-In Qubes R4.1 and later, `pacat-simple-vchan` is controlled over a UNIX socket at `/var/run/qubes/audio-control.VMNAME` (where `VMNAME` is the VM's name).
+In PedOS R4.1 and later, `pacat-simple-vchan` is controlled over a UNIX socket at `/var/run/PedOS/audio-control.VMNAME` (where `VMNAME` is the VM's name).
 Supported commands:

   - `audio-input 1\n` - enable audio input
   - `audio-input 0\n` - disable audio input

-These commands can be sent using the `qubes.AudioInputEnable+VMNAME` and `qubes.AudioInputDisable+VMNAME` qrexec services, respectively.
+These commands can be sent using the `PedOS.AudioInputEnable+VMNAME` and `PedOS.AudioInputDisable+VMNAME` qrexec services, respectively.
-The current status is written into QubesDB at `/audio-input/VMNAME` (where `VMNAME` is the VM's name) with either `1` or `0` values.
+The current status is written into PedOSDB at `/audio-input/VMNAME` (where `VMNAME` is the VM's name) with either `1` or `0` values.
 The lack of a key means that the `pacat-simple-vchan` for a given VM is not running.

 In either version, it is exposed to the user as device of class `mic`, which can be attached to a VM (for example, using the `qvm-device mic` command).